NSA Bahrain N8 Department Establishes Value Added Tax Relief Program

 |0

-This work, NSA Bahrain N8 Department Establishes Value Added Tax Relief Program, by PO1 Macadam Weissman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NSA Bahrain N8 Department Establishes Value Added Tax Relief Program, by LTJG Bryan Blair, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.